 The University has some basic expectations which form the foundation for the policy concerning student enterprise.
 First, student entrepreneurial initiatives must not jeopardize the University's tax exempt status.
 Second, entrepreneurs shall not use their student status to compete unfairly with local merchants or campus services.
 Third, students are not to harass others, including their fellow students, in their commercial endeavors, particularly in the residence halls.

-Brown Student Agencies (BSA) was established to provide a structure within which student entrepreneurial efforts can occur.
-Those who wish to start or participate in a commercial venture should consult with BSA before implementing such ideas.
 For advice and guidance on interpretation of this policy, contact the Office of the General Counsel or the Student Activities Office.
 Entrepreneurial students must comply with at least the provisions following:

 - Students who act as Commercial Agents, sell merchandise, or distribute goods or advertising on campus are prohibited from using University facilities or services, including residence hall rooms, campus telephone numbers, computing and/or network services or University postal facilities, for the purpose of commercial activities.